hpi-schul-cloud/schulcloud-server/README.md

 1. Clone directory into local folder
 2. Go into the cloned folder and enter `npm install`

-For connecting to the [SchulCloud Calendar-Service](https://github.com/schul-cloud/schulcloud-calendar) you have to set `export CALENDAR_SERVICE_ENABLED=true`.

 ## Run

 1. Go into project folder